LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/create-delete-request.md

 All fields are sent in a JSON format

-**Note**: Only one of the deletion types which appear below can be sent in a single request.
+**Note**: Only one of the deletion types which appear below can be sent in a single request with a list of up to 100 unique ids.

  | Name | Description | Type / Value | Required | Notes |
  | :---- | :------- | :--------- | :--- | :--- |